 About Sue Palmer

-Sue Palmer grew up in England and came to the U.S. in her 20’s with her husband.
-She is currently a spiritual director, retreat leader, and writer, and received her spiritual director certification through John Carroll University’s Ignatian Spirituality Institute.
-Her passions are to help people go deeper in their walk with God and to discover their creative potential.
+Sue Palmer came to the U.S. from England in her 20’s.
+She is a spiritual director and retreat leader, receiving her spiritual director certification through John Carroll University’s Ignatian Spirituality Institute where she also trained as a Silent retreat Leader.
+Sue has an MS in grief and bereavement, and has facilitated DivorceCare support groups.
+Her passions are to help people recover from loss, go deeper in their walk with God, and also, discover their creative potential.
 A former social worker, library assistant, and teacher, Sue is an award-winning non-fiction writer.

 Sue is married with two adult children and, after living in 6 states, she and her husband Roger, reside in Cave Creek, Arizona, in the beautiful Sonoran Desert.